 Getting to first base isn’t as easy as it used to be.

-Written by Seth on May 9, 2011
+Written on May 9, 2011 by Seth

 To me, my arthritis is defined by unpredictability and seemingly inexplicable aches, pains and soreness.
 I’m thankful that it doesn’t feel that way all of the time, but a majority of my life is spent with something hurting.
 Usually it’s the kind of hurt that I can efficiently ignore, but sometimes it’s the kind of hurt that sidelines me entirely.